A #DonaldTrumpJr Affair With #AubreyODay Doesn't Sound Amicable

 — NEIL SLOANE (@postsloane) March 19, 2018

-US Weekly says that a Celebrity Apprentice source explains that the affair between Aubrey O’Day and Donald Trump Jr started towards the end of shooting.
+Us Weekly says that a Celebrity Apprentice source explained that the affair between Aubrey O’Day and Donald Trump Jr. started towards the end of shooting.

 “Things started up with Aubrey and Don Jr. toward the end of the taping.”

-Vanessa Trump Found Out About The Donald Trump Jr/Aubrey O’Day Affair In March 2012
+Vanessa Trump Found Out About The Donald Trump Jr./Aubrey O’Day Affair In March 2012

 The source said the relationship seemed to get serious quickly.